 Connelly Development, LLC proposes to establish an R-5, Multifamily Residential District on the 14.54 acre property.
 The proposed property will consist of a maximum of 126 apartment units with a clubhouse, multi-use field area, two playground areas (one for toddlers and one for elementary school aged children), pavilion (with charcoal grills), dog run area and a trail/sidewalk system.
 The concept, as depicted on the Master Plan (included in the Appendix), shows the proposed layout of the site.
-The roads serving the community will be private and there will be one entrance that will tie into Richmond Road south of Oakland Drive and it will utilize the existing entrance to the property.
+The roads serving the community will be private and there will be one entrance that will tie into Oakland Drive.
 Pedestrian connectivity shall be provided to the adjacent properties with a proposed 5' concrete sidewalk.
 A separate 4' shoulder bike lane will extend from property line to property line along the existing pavement at the property's frontage (conforming to the County's bike lane program).
 This project will consist of 100% affordable housing through the VHDA program and it will serve a greater need for affordable housing throughout James City County (JCC) in accordance with the JCC Strategic Plan.